vrxyt/livsee/README.md

 Credits: Special thanks to HDXX for helping sort out some installation/dependency issues.

 This site aims to be a easy-to-use front-end for the nginx-rtmp-module.
+A few screenshots can be found here: http://imgur.com/a/Q90JG
+There is no demo currently, but I am working on standing something up.

 Current features:
   - Account System -- Lets users sign up for the site, with email verification to activate accounts.
 Allows for password resets.
 Other account features are planned (see GitHub Issues)